Facilities for tamariki and rangatahi

 What is Te Wao Nui?

-Te Wao Nui is our new Child Health Service for the Wellington region, located in the new Mark Dunajtschik and DOrothy Spotswood Building.
+Te Wao Nui is our new Child Health Service for the Wellington region, located in the new Mark Dunajtschik and Dorothy Spotswood Building.

-When will Te Wao Nui open?
+When did Te Wao Nui open?

 What does Te Wao Nui mean?